 Semi-desert grasslands are characterized by a mixing of grasslands with certain desert associated species.
-True grasslands cannot thrive in these areas usually because they are either too dry or have lost their rich topsoil.
-Usually semi-desert grasslands are too cold and high in elevation for many Sonoran Desert species.
+True grasslands cannot thrive in these areas usually because they are either too dry, don't have the right soil, or have lost their rich topsoil.
+Usually semi-desert grasslands are too cold and high in elevation for many common Sonoran Desert species.

 A great example of semi-desert grasslands is in the Buenos Aries Wildlife Refuge southwest of Tucson.
-It is slowly being actively and passivley restored from historical grazing damage.
+It is slowly being actively and passively restored from historical grazing damage.